 Jeff glanced at Amanda.
-She was as white as a sheet of paper, and looked as if she was about to vomit.
+She was very pale, and looked as if she was about to vomit.
 He had to get her out of there.
 Barbara noticed, too, and said,

 “Never mind, dear.
 I’m sure you are shocked at that witch having the same name as you.
 But you shouldn’t be worried.
 Amanda is a lovely name.
 And I’ve met other good Christians called Amanda.
 I’m sorry if I upset you.
 These are shocking times we live in, but God will protect you, and even exult you, along with all true Christians.
 So take heart my dear—everything will be all right.”